Tyro was one of only three Australian companies named in the top 50 of the recent Fintech 100 list of the world’s leading innovators for 2016.

 “Tyro spent 12 years establishing itself as a tech player and payment provider.
 Now we’re changing the game and taking it to a whole new level.

-“We have the critical pre-requisites in place to deliver nextGen banking to more than half-a-million Australian EFTPOS merchants who take credit, charge and debit card payments.
+“We have the critical pre-requisites in place to deliver business banking to more than half-a-million Australian EFTPOS merchants who take credit, charge and debit card payments.

 “We will deliver efficient banking.
 This is important because efficient banking and access to cashflow-based lending are the two ingredients which are critical to the success of SMEs.